ryanbradynd05/go-tmdb/README.md

 ## Available methods

 All themoviedb.org API v3 methods are included.
 For examples on how to call each function, refer to that function's tests.
-For documentation of the ["The Movie DB"](http://www.themoviedb.org/) API, see their [documentation](http://docs.themoviedb.apiary.io/).
+For documentation of the TheMovieDB's API, see their [documentation](http://docs.themoviedb.apiary.io/).

 ## License